 Technique #6: Re-Engage & Address Inactive Subscribers

-Your inactive subscribers are costing you, in terms of money you’re paying to your email service provider and also your profits.
-Studies show that on an average 63% subscribers on an email list are not active.
+Your inactive subscribers are costing you, in terms of money you’re paying to your email service provider, marketing automation tools, and also your profits.
+Studies show that on an average 63% subscribers on your contact list are not active.
 In order to wake them up and re-engage with them, you need to take the necessary steps.
 Leveraging your existing subscribers to increase sales has to be the best email marketing technique that doesn’t cost you extra money.

 Let’s now look into each step that you should take to re-connect and engage with your inactive email subscribers.